 For an array of numbers:

-When I use the formula INDIRECT(“E” & ROW() ), I used the EXCEL ROW function to return the reference to the current row number (i.e., 3), and used this to form part of the cell reference.
-Therefore, the Indirect formula returns the value from cell E3.
+Let’s look at combining INDIRECT with the ROW function.
+The ROW function returns the reference to the current row number (i.e., 3), and uses this to form part of the cell reference.
+Therefore, the INDIRECT formula returns the value from cell E3.

-When I use the formula SUM( INDIRECT( “C4:E4” ) ), the Indirect function returns a reference to the range C4:E4, and then passes this to Excel’s SUM function.
+With the formula SUM( INDIRECT( “C4:E4” ) ), the INDIRECT function returns a reference to the range C4:E4, and then passes this to Excel’s SUM function.
 The SUM function, therefore, returns the sum of cells C4, D4, and E4, that is (4 + 8 + 9).

-Similarly, when I use the formula AVERAGE ( INDIRECT( “C5:E5” ) ), the INDIRECT function returns a reference to the range C5:E5, and then passes this to Excel’s AVERAGE function.
+Similarly, we can use the formula AVERAGE ( INDIRECT( “C5:E5” ) ).
+The INDIRECT function returns a reference to the range C5:E5, and then passes this to Excel’s AVERAGE function.